-- Hope, Strength, & Resilience The Impact of Adverse Childhood Experiences October 31, 2020 - A program designed to teach students how to recognize the signs and symptoms of drug and alcohol abuse.
-Prevention strategies were provided. - Narcan Training October 14th, 15th, and 16th 2020Tri-Campus - A program from West Virginia Senate Bill 338 to certify participants to use an Opioid Antagonist in the event of an overdose. - Part of National Substance Abuse Prevention Month Presentations
+- Hope, Strength, & Resilience The Impact of Adverse Childhood Experience (program titles change by year) - A program designed to teach students how to recognize the signs and symptoms of drug and alcohol abuse.
+Prevention strategies were provided. - Narcan Training Tri-Campus - A program from West Virginia Senate Bill 338 to certify participants to use an Opioid Antagonist in the event of an overdose. - Part of National Substance Abuse Prevention Month Presentations